THOMASELOVE/431-labs-2022/README.md

 | 06 | [Lab 06 Instructions](https://github.com/THOMASELOVE/431-labs-2022/blob/main/lab06.pdf) | [lab05_lind.Rds](https://github.com/THOMASELOVE/431-data/raw/main/lab05_lind.Rds) | -- |
 | 07 | [Lab 07 Instructions](https://github.com/THOMASELOVE/431-labs-2022/blob/main/lab07.pdf) | [lab07_trial.xls](https://raw.githubusercontent.com/THOMASELOVE/431-data/main/lab07_trial.xls) | -- |

+## Getting Help During The Lab

+You are welcome to discuss each Lab with Professor Love, the teaching assistants or your colleagues, but your answer must be prepared by you alone.
+Don't be afraid to ask questions, using any of the methods described on our [Contact Us](https://thomaselove.github.io/431-2022/contact.html) page.

+## An Important Note

+Your response to **every** question, whether we explicitly ask for it or not, should include a complete English sentence responding to the question.
+Code alone is not a sufficient response, even if the code is correct.
+Some responses might not need any code, but every response needs at least one complete sentence.

+## Submitting Your Work

+Each set of Lab instructions provides details on how to submit your work.
+Mostly, this is done through the Assignments folder in [Canvas](https://canvas.case.edu/), but check the instructions.

+# After The Lab is Submitted

+## Grading

+Labs 1-7 are graded by the TAs and then reviewed by Dr. Love.
+Your grades will be available approximately one week after the deadline for each Lab.

+**Grades on Labs** (and our records about minute papers) will be found in the [Course Grading Roster](https://bit.ly/431-2021-grades) that will appear in September.

+- You'll need to log into Google via CWRU to see your scores and the comments left there by the Teaching Assistants.
+- Your **Lab Code** identifies you in the roster.
+You will receive your Lab Code via email from Dr. Love in September.
+(The email's subject will be 431 Lab Code.)

 ## Answer Sketches and Grading Rubrics

 As each Lab passes its deadline (as listed in the [Course Calendar](https://thomaselove.github.io/431-2022/calendar.html)), we will move it here, and add information on how you can obtain the answer sketch (usually available within 24 hours of the deadline), as well as grades and the grading rubric (usually available one week after the deadline.)